 - text messages, voicemails, and other communications

-The D.A. would likely argue that any wounds the defendant allegedly inflicted on the victim’s head or chest are evidence of intent to kill because of their proximity to vital organs.
-But even then, intent to kill may difficult for the D.A. to prove because there is no way to see inside the defendant’s brain.
+The D.A. would likely argue that any wounds you allegedly inflicted on the victim’s head or chest are evidence of premeditation to kill because of their proximity to vital organs.
+If you shot straight up into the sky or straight down into the floor, the D.A. would have a tougher time arguing you had intent to kill.

-As long as the prosecutor cannot prove beyond a reasonable doubt that the defendant intended to cause death, then the defendant is not liable for attempted murder.
+Either way, you are not guilty of attempted murder as long as the prosecutor cannot prove beyond a reasonable doubt that you intended to cause death.

 3.3.
 There was no attempt to kill

-A person does not commit an attempted crime in Nevada merely by thinking about or planning to do it: The defendant would have had to put the plan into action and “attempt” it.
+You do not commit an attempted crime merely by thinking about or planning to do it: You would have had to put the plan into action and “attempt” it.

-Therefore, attempted murder charges should not stand if the defendant took no “direct” step towards accomplishing a killing.
-For example, writing a journal diary about planning to kill someone is not an attempt.
-Instead, pointing a gun at someone could be an attempt killing.7
+Therefore, attempted murder charges should be dismissed if you took no “direct” step towards accomplishing a killing of a human life.
+For example, writing a journal diary about planning to kill someone is not a substantial step towards killing.
+Instead, pointing a gun at someone could be an attempted killing.7

-Note that a defendant could be liable for conspiracy to commit murder if he/she agreed with at least one other person to kill someone else.
-It makes no difference if neither party took no further action to accomplish the killing.
+Note that you could be liable for conspiracy to commit murder if you agreed with at least one other person to kill someone else.
+It is irrelevant if no further action was taken to accomplish the killing.
 Learn more about Nevada conspiracy laws.

-Most attempted murder convictions may be sealed ten (10) years after the case ends.
-A case ends when the defendant is done serving his/her sentence and parole.
+Attempted murder convictions in Nevada may be sealed 10 years after the case ends.
+A case ends when you are done serving your sentence and parole.8

-If a defendant gets acquitted of attempted murder — or if the charges otherwise get dismissed — then the defendant may pursue a record seal immediately.
+If you get acquitted of attempted murder — or if the charges otherwise get dismissed — then you may pursue a record seal immediately.
 The following table summarizes the record seal rules.9